seviu/swiftdaddy/Content/articles/Optionals under the hood.md

 ```

 ### guard let

 This expression will unwrap the optional so that it can be used further down in your code.
 If it cannot be unwrapped you must return.

-This is normally used if we want to avoid the `if else` statement and we just want to run the code with our unwrapped variable.
+This is normally used if we want to avoid the `if-else` statement and we just want to run the code with our unwrapped variable.

 ```swift
 guard let someConstant = someOptional else { return }